isaiasramosdeoliveira/isaiasramosdeoliveira/README.md

  <br>
 I am a determined, organized person with problem-solving skills.
 I believe that these skills can be applied in the area of ​​software development to contribute significantly to the team.</p>

- - 💼 Focado em aprender as principais tecnologias do mercado.
+ - 💼 Focused on learning the main technologies on the market.
- - ✏️ Atualmente estudando PHP e Docker.
+ - ✏️ Currently studying AWS and Docker.
- - 📕 Amor por livros de ficção.
+ - 📕 Love for fiction books.

 <br>